NREL/edv_synthetic_smart_meter_data/README.md

 - The updated XML files will be saved based on the configuration in ```constant.rb``` file.

-- Currently, monthly total consumptions are only calculated and stored back to xmls.
+- Currently, monthly interval data are only calculated and stored back to xmls.

-- This step can be skipped if importing BuildingSync XML files from SEED.
+- This step can be skipped if importing BuildingSync XML files from SEED and if the XML files are already including sufficient metadata information of buildings.

 - TODO,
-  - add capability for adding granular (e.g., daily, hourly) timeseries data to xmls.
+  - add capability for adding granular (e.g., daily, hourly) timeseries data to XML files.

 ### Step 3: Generate the simulation control file

-- The following script will generate a csv file that includes combinations of BuildingSync XML files and weather files to create scenarios of EnergyPlus/OpenStudio simulations.
+- The following script will generate a csv file that creates a list of simulation scenarios specifying BuildingSync XML files and associated weather files.
 ```
 bundle exec rake generate_control_csv
 ```